welkinhealth/slate/source/index.html.md

 isodate | `string` following the [isodatetime format](https://en.wikipedia.org/wiki/ISO_8601) representing a day in the local timezone of the [worker](#workers) or [patient](#patients) | `"2018-09-15"` json | `string` following [JSON format](https://en.wikipedia.org/wiki/JSON).
-Welkin may require the `json` to have a specific format depending on API endpoint. | `"{"foo": "bar"}"` list(x) | JSON list of objects of type `x` | `["a", "b", "c"]` phone | `string` representing a 10 digit phone number without extensions or other dialing information.
-Country code should not be included as Welkin only supports numbers with country code `+1`. | `"555-555-1234"` state | `string` of the capitalized two character United States state abbreviation | `"CA"` string | Any quoted set of ASCII characters with no length restriction | `"Welcome to Welkin's APIs"` timezone | `string` following [iana tz format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) | `"US/Pacific"`
+Welkin may require the `json` to have a specific format depending on API endpoint. | `"{"foo": "bar"}"` list(x) | JSON list of objects of type `x` | `["a", "b", "c"]` e164_phone | `string` representing an international, E.164 formatted phone number without extensions or other dialing information.
+Country code must be included. | `"+15555551234"` state | `string` of the capitalized two character United States state abbreviation | `"CA"` string | Any quoted set of ASCII characters with no length restriction | `"Welcome to Welkin's APIs"` timezone | `string` following [iana tz format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) | `"US/Pacific"`